 How To Analyze Your Chess Games: A Step-by-Step Method

 Every chess game ends with one of the three possible results: a win, loss or draw.
 In spite of any of these results attained when you play, it is necessary you analyze your chess games especially your losses to know what went wrong during the course of the game.
-A good way of doing this is to set up your chess board and play through the game, You should ;
+Doing this will greatly improve your chess ability.

 Write down your thoughts during the game:

 After you’ve finished a game, write out your thought process for each move you made.
 This will allow you to review it thoroughly and correct any errors.